Why It’s Worth The Trip

 All deservedly so.
 The plantation has its roots—literally—in the 19th century, when it served as the epicenter of Maui’s agricultural scene.
 For the last two-plus decades, the former banquet hall-space The Mill House occupies served cafeteria-style food to families who had come to take tram tours of the lush land and the 40 crops the plantation harvests.
 When the establishment changed hands—with Mike Atherton and Albert Boyce at the helm—The Mill House and its surroundings began to be built out in phases.
 Relics salvaged from the Wailuku Sugar Mill—massive fly wheels, gears, and pipes—were repurposed to honor the sugarcane and pineapple workers who lived, tilled, toiled, and loved in Waikapu Valley and across the ‘aina.
 Two railroad cars, from the 1850s, command attention in The Mill House’s lounge; its bar is comprised of mango wood.
 “Both the Native Hawaiian past and the plantation past are strong influences on the construction imagery and artwork…we are giving patrons a direct visual and culinary connection to that past,” Boyce says.

-Using a nose-to-tail approach to make good on his belief that nothing should be wasted, Scheer procures meat from the Texas Longhorns on the plantation’s property and from Beef & Blooms (Maui’s first certified organic ranch); pork from Haiku’s Malama Farms, and seafood from local fishermen.
+Using a nose-to-tail approach to make good on his belief that nothing should be wasted, Ponte procures meat from the Texas Longhorns on the plantation’s property and from Beef & Blooms (Maui’s first certified organic ranch); pork from Haiku’s Malama Farms, and seafood from local fishermen.
 Microgreens are grown in the back of the kitchen, and everything—from bread to desserts and sausages—are made in house.
-As the Executive Chef of Kapalua’s Taverna Roger Stettler says, Scheer is “one of Maui’s young, rising stars, who will bring Regional Hawaiian Cuisine to the next level.”
-With his groundbreaking twists on Hawaiian and European classics, consider it mission accomplished.

 As for the setting itself?
 It’s one of the most distinct on the island: sweeping views of the West Maui Mountains and the tranquility of the hillside’s taro and banana production.
-A pond filled with ducks abuts the venue, and exotic flowers provide an enchanting welcoming.
-As Hawai’i Magazine puts it, “Many feast on Maui’s landscape daily with their eyes, but executive chef Jeff Scheer proves the island really is good enough to eat at The Mill House.”
+A pond filled with ducks abuts the venue, and exotic flowers provide an enchanting welcome.

 Mama’s Fish House: Kuau